quintel/etsource/PLANNING.markdown

 ### List of sub objectives

-* (NEED) Defining the Graph structure with Version Control (VC)
+* `need` Defining the Graph structure with Version Control (VC)
-* (NICE) Cut up the definition of the Graph in subgraph which can be added to each other (e.g. households etc.) to make it more managable.
+* `nice` Cut up the definition of the Graph in subgraph which can be added to each other (e.g. households etc.) to make it more managable.
-* (NEED) Read the Final Demand energy balance values and link them to the appropiate converter(s).
+* `need` Read the Final Demand energy balance values and link them to the appropiate converter(s).
-* (NICE) Use standardized Energy Balances for different countries
+* `nice` Use standardized Energy Balances for different countries
-* (NEED) A clean object mapper for the fundamental objects, such as converters, links, graphs, energy balances etc in order to make e.g. validations happen
+* `need` A clean object mapper for the fundamental objects, such as converters, links, graphs, energy balances etc in order to make e.g. validations happen
-* (NEED) Validations of input data (e.g. is everything defined that we need?, are there no loose ends?)
+* `need` Validations of input data (e.g. is everything defined that we need?, are there no loose ends?)
-* (NEED) Division up of Converters into Nodes, Converters, UsefulDemandNodes, FinalDemandNodes, etc in order to make validations manageable.
+* `need` Division up of Converters into Nodes, Converters, UsefulDemandNodes, FinalDemandNodes, etc in order to make validations manageable.
-* (NEED) Define technology/market shares and application shares in an understable and standardized way
+* `need` Define technology/market shares and application shares in an understable and standardized way
-* (NEED) Being able to import/load all the required objects from ETSource.
+* `need` Being able to import/load all the required objects from ETSource.

 Later, we want *other* people from outside of Quintel also to work more closely with datasets.
 This will have to be taken into account when making our design